Joaquín Caparrós

 Joaquín de Jesús Caparrós Camino (born 15 October 1955) is a Spanish football manager.

-After winning the Segunda División with Sevilla in 2001, Caparrós was a regular on the La Liga sidelines for the best part of two decades.
-He coached Sevilla, Deportivo de La Coruña, Athletic Bilbao, Mallorca, Levante, Granada and Osasuna in the top flight.
+After winning the Segunda División with Sevilla in 2001, Caparrós was a regular on the La Liga sidelines for the best part of two decades, coaching Sevilla, Deportivo de La Coruña, Athletic Bilbao, Mallorca, Levante, Granada and Osasuna in the competition.
 He had brief spells in Switzerland and Qatar, and also managed the Armenia national team for two years.

 Football career

 Early career

 Caparrós was born in Utrera, Province of Seville, Andalusia.
-After an obscure career as a player, he started coaching in his mid-20s, his first club being amateurs San José Obrero CF. The first professional spell came at local Recreativo de Huelva, which he helped reach Segunda División in the second of his three years.
+After an obscure career as a player, he started coaching in his mid-20s, his first club being amateurs San José Obrero.
+The first professional spell came at local Recreativo de Huelva, which he helped reach Segunda División in the second of his three years.

-Caparrós began the 1999–2000 season on Villarreal CF's bench, lasting only seven games; his successor Paquito guided the Valencians to La Liga in third place.
+Caparrós began the 1999–2000 season on Villarreal's bench, lasting only seven games; his successor Paquito guided the Valencians to La Liga in third place.
 He also co-managed the Andalusia autonomous team with José Enrique Díaz for two friendlies in the late 1990s.

 Sevilla

-On 25 May 2000, Caparrós was unveiled as the new Sevilla FC manager.
+On 25 May 2000, Caparrós was unveiled as the new Sevilla manager.
 He ended their one-year top-flight exile in his first season at the Ramón Sánchez Pizjuán Stadium, winning the second division.

 With youth products such as Carlos Marchena, José Antonio Reyes and Jesuli – Sergio Ramos soon followed – and the future signings of Júlio Baptista, Adriano, Daniel Alves and Renato, Caparrós set the foundations for future domestic and European success, but was replaced by Juande Ramos before any of the actual conquests.

 Deportivo and Athletic

 In the summer of 2005, Caparrós moved to Deportivo de La Coruña, being fired after a poor second season.
-He was appointed at Athletic Bilbao afterwards, beating former club Sevilla in the semi-finals of the 2008–09 edition of the Copa del Rey (4–2 aggregate) and qualifying for the UEFA Europa League as FC Barcelona won the treble.
+He was appointed at Athletic Bilbao afterwards, beating former club Sevilla in the semi-finals of the 2008–09 edition of the Copa del Rey (4–2 aggregate) and qualifying for the UEFA Europa League as Barcelona won the treble.

 Caparrós led the Lions to the sixth position in the 2010–11 campaign, once again qualifying for the Europa League.
 On 7 July 2011, after his contract expired – the club also underwent a chairman change after an election – he left Athletic Bilbao, being replaced by Argentine Marcelo Bielsa.